Projective and affine structures in positive characteristic I: Chern class formulas and Characterizations of projective spaces: Introduction

-Before describing the statement of the theorem, we shall comment on the advantage of introducing the various structures of infinite level, not only those of finite levels.
-A key ingredient in the study of $F^\infty$-projective structures is the Tannakian fundamental group associated with the category of $\mcD_X^{(\infty)}$-modules, or equivalently the category of $F$-divided sheaves, which we call the {\it stratified fundamental group} and denote by $\pi_1^\mr{str}(X)$.
+\begin{rema}[Extension to infinite level] Before describing the next theorem, we shall comment on the advantage of introducing the various structures of infinite level, not only those of finite levels.
+A key ingredient in the study of $F^\infty$-projective structures is the Tannakian fundamental group associated to the category of $\mcD_X^{(\infty)}$-modules, or equivalently the category of $F$-divided sheaves (cf. ~\cite[Section 2.2]{dS}), which we call the {\it stratified fundamental group} and denote by $\pi_1^\mr{str}(X)$.
 That is to say, the category of representations of $\pi_1^\mr{str}(X)$ classifies $\mcD_X^{(\infty)}$-modules.
-In particular, the dormant indigenous $\mcD_X^{(\infty)}$-module corresponding, via a bijection obtained in Theorem A, to each $F^\infty$-projective structure specifies a $\mr{PGL}_{n+1}$-representation of $\pi_1^\mr{str}(X)$ up to conjugation; it may be thought of as the monodromy representation of this $F^\infty$-projective structure, and enable us to obtain a much better understanding of related things from the viewpoint of algebraic groups.
-This is a remarkable consequence of Theorem A below, being a part of Proposition \ref{L0ghy9}, Theorem \ref{P01111}, Corollary \ref{C01111}, Propositions \ref{P06p0gh} and \ref{C06p0gh}.
-(We refer to ~\cite{Hos1}, ~\cite{Hos2} for the case where $\N <\infty$ and $\mr{dim}(X) =1$.)
+The dormant indigenous $\mcD_X^{(\infty)}$-module corresponding, via the bijection $\overline{\zeta}_\infty^{\diamondsuit \Rightarrow \heartsuit}$ obtained in the above theorem, to each $F^\infty$-projective structure specifies a $\mr{PGL}_{n+1}$-representation of $\pi_1^\mr{str}(X)$ up to conjugation; it may be thought of as the monodromy representation of this $F^\infty$-projective structure, and enables us to obtain a much better understanding of related things from the viewpoint of algebraic groups. \end{rema} \SSP